hdShang/arxiv-daily/docs/cs-LG/2025-06-01/papers/250604250v1-safesteer-interpretable-safety-steering-with-refusal-evasion-in-llms.md

 ---
 layout: default
-title: SafeSteer: Interpretable Safety Steering with Refusal-Evasion in LLMs
+title: "SafeSteer: Interpretable Safety Steering with Refusal-Evasion in LLMs"
 ---

 # SafeSteer: Interpretable Safety Steering with Refusal-Evasion in LLMs